pidgezero-one/smrpgpatchbuilder/README.md

 PYTHONPATH=src python src/smrpgpatchbuilder/manage.py eventconverter --rom "path/to/your/smrpg/rom/or/modified/smrpg/rom"
 ```

-This runs really, really slowly.
+This runs really, really slowly and takes several hours.
 I originally wrote disassembled events as dicts rather than command classes, and then wrote another script to convert them, so it does one and then the other.
 Possibly an issue to fix in a future revision, but I couldn't be bothered with how annoying it is to deal with embedded NPC animations.

 Here is event 255 as it appears in Lazy Shell:
 ![alt text](image-2.png)